gourshete/gourshete.github.io/_posts/2021-04-28-remove-stale-postmaster-pid.md

 *In this post we will resolve error Early termination of puma worker*.

+Note - Root cause described below is one of the reason.
+It is possible that this issue may occur due to another reason.

+Let's begin.

-Few days ago in the morning like every normal day I started dev environment rails server and suddenly server log flooded with error message - `early-termination-of-worker`.
+Few days ago, like every normal day I started dev environment rails server and suddenly server log flooded with error message - `early-termination-of-worker`.

 I did not understand why it happened as I did nothing different.
 Oh, but there was one thing to note - I had to abruptly shut down mac yesterday EOD.
 Were these issues related?

-**Yes, they were**.
+**Yes, they were!**

 While shutting down mac, postgres server was also abruptly closed - leading stale postmaster.pid file in the system.
 And the other day when I was trying to start rails server, it was unable to connect to postgres server.
 The